-If that seems like you and you seem to be losing weeds battle and feel like giving up, then you are not alone.
-There are several gardeners like you in a similar situation and they also faced the challenge of how to get rid of a lawn full of weeds.
+If that seems like you and you seem to be losing weeds battle and feel like giving up, then you're not alone.
+There are several gardeners like you in a similar situation.
+They also faced the challenge of how to get rid of a lawn full of weeds.

 But don’t lose hope.

 There are tricks to get rid of the weeds.
-Plus, there are also some weeds which have surprisingly good health benefits.
+Plus, some weeds have surprisingly good health benefits.
 Maybe once you know these benefits, then you can look at these weeds differently and bring it to your dining table.

 Let’s dive in and know more about weeds so you can control and get rid of it.

 It’s essential that you first identify the weeds in your yard before you start removing them.
 Correct identification of the plant is vital to handle it most effectively.